Fudan-iGEM/2024-wiki/src/notebook.md

 While we advanced the commercial plan for Eco Sponge and secured a third prize at the "Excellence Cup" competition in our university, we decided to focus on the metal extraction project.

 After we conducted further research, our 2024 iGEM project got its initial focus: *microbial engineering for metal extraction focused on enhancing nickel absorption, reducing nickel exclusion and mitigating nickel toxicity*.

-Meanwhile, some of us put efforts to autism education, include: revising a picture book based on expert feedback, testing its effectiveness in classroom settings (top left of [the following image](#fig3)), etc.
+Meanwhile, some of us put efforts to autism education, include: revising a picture book based on expert feedback, testing its effectiveness in classroom settings (top left of [the following image](#fig3)), *etc*.

 <div style="text-align: center;" id="fig3">
     <img src="https://static.igem.wiki/teams/5115/notebook/march.jpg" style="width:100%">